 Shown above is all that remains of where Sir Norman Strong who lived in Tynan Abbey in the grounds of which the Americans were camped.
 The Abbey is seen in the old Black and white photograph (Thanks very much to Lord Belmont)

 ( Sir Norman Stronge, who was 86 years old and his son, Sir James,48 years old, were murdered while watching television in the library of Tynan Abbey on 21 January 1981, by members of the Provisional Irish Republican Army, armed with machine guns, who used grenades to break down the locked heavy doors to force entry.

-The impressive Stronge family home which you see in the movie was then burnt to the ground as a result of two bombs which the terrorists had left as they escaped).
+The impressive Stronge family home was then burnt to the ground as a result of two bombs which the terrorists had left as they escaped).

 Soldiers of the 60mm Mortar Section 133rd Infantry, 34th Infantry Division, United States Army training near Tynan Abbey.
 (Picture from After The Battle Magazine)

 Personal Items left behind by Soldiers at Tynan Abbey Camp

 Bowl with Fork and Spoon marked NAAFI and a selection of old wrappers

 The Tool above left is, I believe, used for adjusting shell fuses.
 The Coca-cola Bottle is dated 1937